All of our content is written by humans, not robots. Learn More

 • Web.

 However, only Windows 10 and later computers come with Windows Defender,3 and even so, it won’t work for all users, business-users in particular.
 That’s because Windows Defender doesn’t have endpoint protection and response or automated investigation and remediation.
+Those two limitations are why we always recommend going with one of the best antivirus software for Windows PCs for businesses and consumers.
 In fact, Microsoft also offers another software called Defender for Endpoint to make up for these limitations,4 but users can also use third-party apps if they prefer.

 macOS Big Sur Antivirus

 Similarly, Mac computers with the Big Sur operating system come with XProtect, built-in antivirus software that runs in the background without the user having to lift a finger.
+That’s why a lot of people wonder if they need antivirus software for their Macs.
 Apple also offers:

 • Gatekeeper: Gatekeeper scans new software for malicious behaviors, preventing it from running if believed to be malware.